GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 >
 > Fyrd #2 gets an unopposed attack on the warrior with 6Bd {5,5,3,2,1,1} and two levels of success.
 The warrior takes 2 points of Grit, and rolls his armor pool of 6Ad {6,6,2,2,2,1} which blocks both points of Flesh damage from the attack.
 The knock-back check indicates that the warrior is disadvantaged (2+3 vs warriors reduced Physical) in next round.

 > The second round, the warrior once again chooses to press his attack, although he is disadvantaged (4 - his 4 Agility) it doesn't impede him.
 The fyrd decides to Defend.
-The warrior has still 8Bd {6,6,6,6,3,3,1,1}+ 1Dd {1} vs the fyrd's 4Bd {5,3,3,1}, the warrior gets a critical success with four 6's, which counts the 6's twice, the 1 result on a Drama dice is a -1 for a net 7 vs 1 for the opponent to leave a level of success of 6.
+The warrior has still 8Bd {6,6,6,6,3,3,1,1}+ 1Dd {1} vs the fyrd's 4Bd {5,3,3,1}, the warrior gets a critical success with four 6's, which means he counts the 6's twice, the 1 result on a Drama dice is a -1 success for a net 7 vs 1 for the opponent to leave a level of success of 6.

 > The level of success is applied to Grit, passing 3 more through to Flesh along with the 2 from the weapon.
 The fyrd fought defensively so gets 3Ad + 2Ad for his weapon {6,3,2,2,1} blocking one point of Flesh damage.
 He takes a 4 point critical wound, requiring a test of courage which requires a roll of the Max Flesh Pool 7Bd {6,6,4,3,2,2,1} and 4Rd {5,3,3,1} for the wound he has just taken, the results being 1 success, he collapses to the ground with his wound bleeding copiously.